Christine Kelly: Presenter of Face à l'info (since 2019)

-Christine Kelly, due to a breach of the obligation of honesty and rigor in the presentation and Processing of information.
+On January 17, 2024, Arcom imposed a €50,000 fine on CNews for an episode of the program Face à l'Info broadcast on September 26, 2022, and hosted by Kelly.
+The sanction was due to a violation of the obligation to ensure honesty and rigor in the presentation and processing of information.
+At issue was Kelly saying that France ranked behind Mexico in terms of insecurity, citing an unreliable source, with the approval of her guests on set.

+This kind of fine is the second time CNews was sanctioned for this reason.
+The first time was in 2022 when they were fined for €1.

 Associative commitments

-From 2006 Christine Kelly is a member of the steering committee of the Reporters d'Espoirs agency.
+Kelly is a member of the Reporters d'Espoirs agency's steering committee since 2006.

-She creates in April 2010, the la Foundation K d’urgences, under the aegis of the Fondation de France, a foundation dedicated to the help for single-parent families.
-This engagement echoes to the part of her childhood in which she suffered from child abuses and was alone with her brother and mother.

-A functioning of free speed-dating between Huissier de justice and single-parent families was put in place by the foundation to help them recuperate the unpaid alimony.
-It is supported among others by, Charles Aznavour, Claire Chazal and Michel Drucker.
-The foundation organises every year the journée K (K day), which welcomes nearly 3 000 families, making it the biggest single parent families gathering in France.
-In 2017, the fifth edition of the journée K has been organized under the patronage of Valérie Pécresse, president of the région Île-de-France.
+In April, 2010 Kelly founded the la Foundation K d’urgences – under the aegis of the Fondation de France – a foundation dedicated to helping single-parent families.
+Kelly suffered from child abuse and her father was absent during part of her childhood.
+The foundation has established a free "speed-dating" system connecting bailiffs (Huissier de justice) with single-parent families to assist them in recovering unpaid alimony.
+It is supported by, among others, Charles Aznavour, Claire Chazal and Michel Drucker.
+The foundation also organizes an annual "Journée K" (K Day), which attracts nearly 3,000 families and is the largest gathering for single-parent families in France.
+In 2017, the fifth annual Journée K was sponsored by Valérie Pécresse, president of the région Île-de-France region.

-At the start of 2013, Christine Kelly made 10 proposals to help single parent families that she gave to François Hollande.
-In June 2014, she launched the charter of single families.
-This was signed by 22 companies, all in favor of employment for single parent families.
+At the beginning of 2013, Kelly presented ten proposals to support single-parent families to President François Hollande.
+In June 2014, she launched the Single-Parent Families Charter, which was signed by 22 companies committed to promoting employment opportunities for single-parent families.

-In 2015 she was nominated administrator of the Engie foundation by Gérard Mestrallet.
-This foundation supports projects for the benefit of the youth and employment.
+In 2015, she was appointed as an administrator of the Engie Foundation by Gérard Mestrallet.
+The foundation supports projects aimed at benefiting young people and promoting employment.